electronicdreamplant/electronicdreamplant.github.io/_projects/2026-02-07-photo-portfolio-v2.md

 Setting up the DNS record in Ionos was a different story as it assumes that you want to use its webhosting, and it adds Mail settings too.
 Once the Google Sites TXT record was added then it became possible to delete the unnecessary A and AAAA records for <code>photos</code> with no errors.
 Once verified, Google Sites then supplied the CNAME data to add in.

-To be honest, I HATE dabbling in DNS records and was glad to have some Gemini support to guide me through it as they don't make it easy.
+To be honest, I hate dabbling in DNS records and was glad to have some Gemini support to guide me through it as they don't make it easy.

 ## Conclusions
 * "You can't always have what you want, but if you try sometimes you get what you need" - Rolling Stones